Ayan-thecodeking/Opportunities-HUB/README.md

 PS: Opportunities are classified based on the deadline months from previous years.

-If you have any other ideas, feel free to make an issue!!
+If you have any other ideas, feel free to make an issue!

 ## Beginner ??
 Want to start contributions ?